Mayeu/NYaifO/README.md

 ...
 ```

-I have remove this whole part, and replaced it with:
+I just removed the whole part, and replaced it with:

 ```
-/install -a -f install.conf
+/install -a -f /install.conf
 ```

 So as soon as the machine will have booted, it will launch the install script
-in automatic mode (`-a`) with our answer file (`-f install.conf`).
+in autoinstall mode (`-a`) with our specific answer file (`-f install.conf`).

 ###Automatically reboot at the end of the installation

-Since we will not have any console, we will not be able to reboot the machine.
-In the file `/usr/src/distrib/miniroot/install.sub` you will
+Since we will not have any console, we have to force the reboot of the machine
+at the end of the installation.
+To do this, we need to modify the file
-find the `finish_up()` function.
+`/usr/src/distrib/miniroot/install.sub` where we will find the `finish_up()`
+function.
 Go to the end (line 2167), and add the reboot(8) command.

 ```
 ...